 But first, let’s start by better understanding what an arpeggio is.

 What is an arpeggio?

 An arpeggio is when you take the notes of a chord and play them one after the other instead of strumming all the notes at the same time.
 The notes are played either ascending or descending.

 In a sense, you can think of an arpeggio as playing a scale made up only of the notes of a chord.
 However, because of the lack of notes, arpeggios on guitar can be a little awkward to play at first.
 Let’s go over a few techniques you can use to play them.

 There are various techniques that we can use when playing arpeggios.
 The style you use will largely depend on the type of music you play.
 Below are links to a few examples:

-- Straight picking – using all up/down strokes
+- Straight up or down picking – using all up strokes or down strokes

 - Alternate picking – alternating up/down strokes

 - Sweep picking – advanced technique using a “sweeping” motion

-As a beginner, you’ll definitely be sticking to straight picking and alternate picking.
+As a beginner, you’ll definitely be sticking to up and down strokes and alternate picking.
 Sweep picking shouldn’t be attempted until you’re able to play through the arpeggios cleanly and smoothly.

 One of the trickiest aspects of playing guitar arpeggios is fingering notes that are side by side on the same fret.
 For these notes, you’ll need to use a rolling technique in order to play them fluidly.